iclc/iclc.github.io/index.md

 ![Sam Aaron, Live Notation Unit, Arnolfini, July 2012](aaron.jpg) *Sam Aaron, Live Notation Unit, Arnolfini, July 2012.
 Photo: pixelwitch*

-We hope that this conference will act as a confluence for all this work, helping establish live coding as an interdisciplinary field, exploring liveness in symbolic abstractions, and understanding the perceptual, creative, productive, philosophical and cultural consequences.
+This conference is a confluence for all this work, aiming to establish live coding as an interdisciplinary field, exploring liveness in symbolic abstractions, and understanding the perceptual, creative, productive, philosophical and cultural consequences.